Onboarding a merchant to a payments app

 After selecting a payments app for the first time, the merchant is presented with a description and a Connect button.
 By clicking Connect, the merchant is redirected to the Payments App URL.
 This triggers the installation through OAuth.

 Step 2: Host app URLAnchor link to section titled "Step 2: Host app URL"

 Host an OAuth app URL on your servers so that the merchant can give your app permissions:

+value.
+If no access mode is defined, then it defaults to offline access mode.
 Refer to OAuth for definitions of the app URL properties.